-This brings me to the subject which I want to discuss briefly this evening; that subject which has summoned you here.
+This brings me to the subject which I want to discuss briefly this evening.
 In all our past those who wished to destroy Judaism and the Jewish people set about first and foremost to close down our schools and our academies, and to prohibit Jewish education.
-Here again, I refer you to the Book of the Maccabees.
-One of the first things that Antiochus Epiphanes did in order to undermine the resistance of the Jews to his universal scheme of amalgamation was to order the shutting down of all Jewish schools in Palestine, of all academies, and to prohibit the teaching of the Torah.

 We have lived by the power of our schools.
 We have survived through them.
 Torah means instruction, teaching.
-A characteristic of our religion has been the conviction that for a man to be truly God-fearing and pious, a certain spiritual maturity is required, the deepest of insight, the profoundest of knowledge.
+A characteristic of our religion has been the conviction that for a man to be truly Godfearing and pious, a certain spiritual maturity is required, the corpost of insight, the profoundest of knowledge.
 It accordingly placed the greatest of emphasis upon instruction; instruction in the home, instruction in the school, instruction in the synagogue; always instruction.
 The synagogue was primarily a place of study rather than a place of prayer.

-"Write them upon the doorposts of thy house and upon thy gates."
+"Write them upon the doorposts of thy house and upon they gates."

 "Teach them diligently unto thy children."
 These are commonplaces in the technique of Jewish survival.